 How do you crop an image to a custom shape?
 How do you add a shadow effect to an image with transparency?
 How do you add text overlay to an image without using HTML?

-Cloudinary is a cloud-based image management service that lets you file upload your website's images to the cloud, and perform a large variety of image manipulations on them.
-Our customers frequently share with us new, exciting and occasionally surprising results achieved by mixing and matching from Cloudinary's image manipulation toolset.
+Cloudinary is a cloud-based image management service that lets you file upload your website's images to the cloud, and perform a large variety of image transformations on them.
+Our customers frequently share with us new, exciting and occasionally surprising results achieved by mixing and matching from Cloudinary's image transformation toolset.
 We wanted to share these experiences with you, in the form of the Cloudinary Cookbook.

-The Cloudinary Cookbook is a collection of examples showing how to do complex things with images, by combining different image manipulations, or tweaking a specific manipulation to achieve a certain result.
+The Cloudinary Cookbook is a collection of examples showing how to do complex things with images, by combining different image transformations, or tweaking a specific transformation to achieve a certain result.
 The cookbook is built of recipes that include sample images, code in all development frameworks, tips and guidelines and links to additional resources.

 The Cloudinary Cookbook is available here: